The Blue Notes: After The Blue Notes

 Nikele Moyake returned to South Africa in 1965.
 He died of a brain tumour a year later.
 His place in The Blue Notes was eventually taken by another South African, Ronnie Beer, who played on the Very Urgent session.

 Mongezi Feza played with Robert Wyatt, Elton Dean and Henry Cow among others, before his death in 1975 aged only 30.
-The other Blue Notes then regrouped to record Blue Notes For Mongezi as a tribute, on Ogun Records.
+The other Blue Notes then regrouped to record Blue Notes for Mongezi as a tribute, on Ogun Records.

 Johnny Dyani moved to Denmark in the early 1970s, where he continued to play and record extensively with a number of great musicians, including Don Cherry and Mal Waldron.
-Dyani died in 1986, prompting another reunion of the surviving Blue Notes to record Blue Notes For Johnny.
+Dyani died in 1986, prompting another reunion of the surviving Blue Notes to record Blue Notes for Johnny.

 Chris McGregor kept his Brotherhood of Breath going in various forms until his death in 1990.
 He had been a resident of France since the early 1970s.

 Dudu Pukwana continued to make records in Britain, both under his own leadership and with McGregor.
 Pukwana died in 1990, only a month after McGregor.

 Of the definitive line-up, only Louis Moholo-Moholo is still alive.
 He has participated in a huge number of recordings with such musicians as Cecil Taylor, Evan Parker and Stan Tracey.
 He has now returned to live in South Africa, but continues to tour with different groups.
 He formed the Dedication Orchestra, a big band of all-star improvisors dedicated to playing the music of the South African exiles.
+His 2014 live album For the Blue Notes pays tribute to his former bandmates.